ravenark6/passcore/README.md

 - Has a password generator
 - Has a server-side password entropy meter

-- Responsive design that works on mobiles, tablets, and desktops.
+- Responsive design that works on mobile, tablet, and desktop.
 - Works with Windows/Linux servers.

 <img align="center" src="https://user-images.githubusercontent.com/25519413/63782596-39713d80-c8b1-11e9-84f0-eef7a06b447b.png"></img>